Manage Threat Detection Rules

 Displays the custom rules and overrides you want to add to the selected rules_yaml.

-Note that many default Falco rules and macros have a parallel placeholder entry (commented out) in the yaml file.
+Note that many default Falco rules and macros have a parallel placeholder entry (commented out) in the YAML file.
 These have the prefix user_known.
-To change the behavior of a default rule, it is recommended to copy the placeholder equivalent into the custom rules panel and edit it there, rather than editing the default rule directly.
+To change the behavior of a default rule, copy the placeholder equivalent into the custom rules panel and edit it there, rather than editing the default rule directly.

 To search the rules YAML files

-Click inside the Rules Editor right panel and use CNRL F to open an internal search field .
+Click inside the Rules Editor right panel and use CTRL + F (in Windows.
+Use Command + F in Mac) to open an internal search field.

 Rule Exceptions

-To reduce false positives, Sysdig uses Falco exceptions, in many of the default rules, including adding exceptions to community rules.
-Rule exceptions are used in the auto tuning and rules exception features as part of Runtime Policy Tuning.
+To reduce false positives, Sysdig uses Falco exceptions in many of the default rules, including adding exceptions to community rules.
+Rule exceptions are used as part of Runtime Policy Tuning.

 You can define a custom exception to configure optional values.
-This is valuable when the values are not yet known.
+This is useful when the values are not yet known.
 It also provides the policy tuner with fields to suggest new values for.

 - rule: my custom rule